stefaanv/nestjs-dynamic-config/library/README.md

 })
 export class AppModule {}
 ```
+There's plenty more options that can be passed next to the `configFile`, most of the options work the same like in the original [@nestjs/config](https://docs.nestjs.com/techniques/configuration) module to provide drop-in compatibility.

-Use the configuration module in your code
+### Use the configuration module in your code
+Change the `app.controller.ts` code to this

 ```ts
 @Controller()